UPFRONT

 Check our Twitter

-We want to learn how a tool called Option Grid can be implemented and sustained in 5 clinically diverse practices.
+We want to learn how a tool called can be implemented and sustained in 5 clinically diverse practices.
 The uterine fibroids Option Grid tool helps facilitate conversations with patients and their providers about treatment options that are aligned with the patient's preferences.
+Does Female Viagra have any side effects that I should know about?

 We will use and assess a multi-component strategy to implement these tools.